Determining wave equations in holographic QCD from Wilsonian renormalization group: Holographic wave equations from functional renormalization group

 Before discussing the evaluation of $U(z)$ within a specific model, we briefly review the notion of fixed points and scaling (critical) exponents in the functional renormalization group.
-Fixed points characterize the scale invariance of a theory, i.e. certain points so as to be $\beta_\Gamma=0$.
+Fixed points characterize the scale invariance of a theory, i.e., certain points so as to be $\beta_\Gamma=0$.
 Let us here denote $\Gamma_*$ a scale invariant action.
 For such a fixed point, consider a small perturbation $\delta\Gamma_k=\Gamma_k-\Gamma_*$ around $\Gamma_*$.
-In general, the effective action is expanded by an infinite number of effective operators such that \al{ \Gamma_k = \int \df^dx \sum_{i} \frac{g_k^i}{k^{d_{i}-d}}\mathcal O_i[\phi]\,, } where $g_k^i$ are dimensionless couplings depending on $k$ and $d_i$ are dimensions of operators $\mathcal O_i$.
-The flow equation \eqref{eq: FRG equation} is reduced to a coupled differential equation for $g_k^i$, i.e. $k\p_{k}g_k^i =\beta_{i}(\{g_k\})$ where $\{g_k\}$ stands for a set of couplings.
-Within such an operator expansion scheme, a fixed action $\Gamma_*$ infers vanishing beta functions $\beta_i=0$ for all $i$ which gives a set of fixed couplings $\{g_{k*}^{i}\}$ and the small perturbation of the effective action $\delta\Gamma_k$ is given in terms of couplings: \al{ g_k^i = g_{k*}^{i} + \sum_i C_i^j\left( \frac{k_0}{k} \right)^{\theta_j} \,, } where $k_0$ is a reference scale and $C_i^j$ is a matrix representing mixing effects between different couplings $i\neq j$.
+The perturbation also works on any $n$-point function through Eq.~\eqref{eq: n point function}.
+Now we generally expand the $i$-point function as \al{ \left(\Gamma^{{(i)}}[p_1,\ldots,p_i;\bar\phi]\right)^{M_1\cdots M_i} = g^i_{k}(p_1,\cdots,p_i) T_i^{M_1\cdots M_i} \,, } where $g_k^i$ are couplings depending on $k$ and external momenta.
+We note that the external momenta should be in principle arranged to contain an on shell bound state, but at the lowest order in the derivative expansion of the effective action can also be taken in vanishing external momenta for $\tilde g_k^i(0,\ldots,0)$.
+Let $d_i$ be the mass dimension of $g_k^i$.
+The flow equation \eqref{eq: flow equation for n point function} is reduced to a coupled differential equation for the dimensionless couplings $\bar g_k^i=g_k^i/k^{d_i}$, i.e., $k\p_{k}\bar g_k^i =\beta_{i}(\{\bar g_k\})$ where $\{\bar g_k\}$ stands for a set of couplings.
+Within the operator expansion scheme, a fixed action $\Gamma_*$ infers vanishing beta functions $\beta_i=0$ for all $i$ which gives the set of fixed couplings $\{\bar g_{k*}^{i}\}$ and the small perturbation of the $i$-point function $\delta\Gamma^i_k$ is given in terms of couplings: \al{ \bar g_k^i = \bar g_{k*}^{i} + \sum_i C_i^j\left( \frac{k_0}{k} \right)^{\theta_j} \,, } where $k_0$ is a reference scale and $C_i^j$ is a matrix representing mixing effects between different couplings $i\neq j$.
 When the mixing effects are negligible, one has $C_i^j\approx c_i\delta_i^j$ with $c_i$ small parameters.
 Here, $\theta_j$ are associated critical exponents characterizing the energy scalings of operators around the fixed point.
-Couplings with a positive scaling exponent are amplified for $k\to 0$ and then are called ``relevant", while ``irrelevant" couplings have a negative $\theta_i$ and thus decrease for the IR limit.
-In particular, at the trivial (or Gaussian) fixed point $g_{k*}^i=0$, the critical exponents correspond to the canonical mass dimension of coupling constants, i.e. $\theta_i=d-d_i$.
+Couplings with a positive scaling exponent are amplified for $k\to 0$ and then are called ``relevant," while ``irrelevant" couplings have a negative $\theta_i$ and thus decrease for the IR limit.
+In particular, at the trivial (or Gaussian) fixed point $\bar g_{k*}^i=0$, the critical exponents correspond to the canonical mass dimension of coupling constants, i.e., $\theta_i=d-d_i$.